Neural network model for imprecise regression with interval dependent variables: Acknowledgements

 \section{Acknowledgements}

-We thank Jonathan Sadeghi, Marco De Angelis, Olena Posmitna for their very helpful comments.
-This work was supported by the UK Engineering and Physical Science Research Council through grant number EP/R006768/1.
+We thank Jonathan Sadeghi, Marco de Angelis, Olena Posmitna for their very helpful comments.
+This work was supported by the UK Engineering and Physical Science Research Council through grant number EP/R006768/1. \reva{The authors would like to thank the anonymous reviewers for their helpful comments and suggestions.}